 Method 2: How to engrave glass by hand (carving)

-Hand engraving or carving on glass involves etching designs, patterns, or text onto glass surfaces using manual tools.
-This traditional method allows for artistic freedom and individual detail, creating unique and intricate designs on glassware, ornaments, and decorative objects.
+Hand engraving or carving on glass involves using manual tools to etch designs, patterns, or text onto glass surfaces.
+This traditional method allows for artistic freedom and individual details, resulting in unique and intricate designs on glassware, ornaments, and decorative objects.

-Diamond burs: Small, specialized tools with diamond-coated tips used for carving and engraving on glass.
+Diamond burrs: Small, specialized tools with diamond-coated tips used for carving and engraving on glass.
 They come in various shapes and sizes for different engraving effects.

-Covering materials: Adhesive tape or protective film for covering areas on the glass not intended for engraving to protect them from accidental scratching.
+Covering materials: Adhesive tape or protective film to cover areas on the glass that are not intended for engraving, in order to protect them from accidental scratching.

-Cleaning materials: Isopropyl alcohol, microfiber cloths, or glass cleaner to clean the glass before and after engraving.
+Cleaning agents: Isopropyl alcohol, microfiber cloths or glass cleaner for cleaning the glass before and after engraving.

-Personal protective equipment (PPE): Safety glasses and gloves for protection against glass particles and general safety at work.
+Personal protective equipment (PPE): Safety glasses and gloves to protect against glass particles and for general safety at work.

 How to engrave glass by hand

-Step 1 - Design Preparation: Decide on the design you want engraved on the glass and sketch it out on paper.
-This will help you visualize the design before you begin the engraving process.
+Step 1 - Design Preparation: Decide on the design to be engraved on the glass and sketch it on paper.
+This helps visualize the design before you begin the engraving process.

-Step 2 - Prepare the glass: Thoroughly clean the glass surface to remove any dirt, oil, or residue.
+Step 2 - Preparing the glass: Thoroughly clean the glass surface to remove dirt, oil, or residue.
 Apply masking material to protect the areas not intended for engraving.

-Step 3 - Selecting the diamond cutter and tool: Select the appropriate diamond cutter for the desired engraving effect and insert it into the vise or rotary tool.
+Step 3 - Selection of the diamond cutter and tool: Choose the appropriate diamond cutter for the desired engraving effect and insert it into the vise or the turning tool.

-Step 4 - Engrave the glass: Using the selected tool and diamond cutter, carefully and evenly scratch the design onto the glass surface.
-Control the pressure applied to achieve varying depths and intricacies in the engraving.
+Step 4 - Engrave the glass: Using the selected tool and the diamond cutter, carefully and evenly etch the design onto the glass surface.
+Control the applied pressure to achieve varying depths and levels of detail in the engraving.

-Step 5 - Clean the engraved glass: After the engraving is complete, remove the cover material and clean the glass surface to remove any residue and particles created during the engraving process.
+Step 5 - Clean the engraved glass: After completing the engraving, remove the covering material and clean the glass surface to remove any residue and particles that may have been created during the engraving process.

-Step 6 - Finishing (optional): Optionally, you can apply a protective coating or finishing touch to the engraved area to improve the visibility or durability of the design.
+Step 6 - Finishing (optional): Optionally, you can apply a protective coating or perform a finishing polish on the engraved area to improve the visibility or durability of the design.

 Video tutorial for hand engraving on glass